Minimally Invasive Bunionectomy vs Lapiplasty

 Frequently Asked Questions

-No. SERI is a minimally invasive 3D bunion correction technique that uses temporary pin fixation in the classic approach.
+No. Minimally invasive bunionectomy is a 3D bunion correction technique that uses temporary pin fixation in the classic approach.
 Lapiplasty is a branded 3D bunion correction system based on Lapidus-style fusion of the first tarsometatarsal joint with titanium plates.

 Which procedure has permanent hardware?